thsconline/cli/README.md

 * _filter_ - filter out particular files

 Examples
-  > FILTER value of James Ruse, wil grab all James Ruse papers on a page
+  > FILTER value of James Ruse, will grab all James Ruse papers on a page

-  > FILTER value of 2019, wil grab all 2019 papers on a page
+  > FILTER value of 2019, will grab all 2019 papers on a page

-  > FILTER value of w. sol, wil grab all papers with solutions on a page
+  > FILTER value of w. sol, will grab all papers with solutions on a page

 * _filepath_ - output folder path.